Have you wondered which of the LinkedIn membership levels are is right for you?

 LinkedIn Social Selling Index (SSI Score)

 Within Sales Navigator, you can also see your SSI score.
 (Although it is possible to see your SSI score regardless of LinkedIn membership level by going here.)

-LinkedIn’s SSI score measures your or your company’s performance in four key areas also known as the LinkedIn SSI pillars.
+LinkedIn’s SSI score measures your or your company’s performance in four key areas, also known as the LinkedIn SSI pillars.
 They are:

 - Create a Professional Brand

 - Find the Right People

 With all the continuing changes on LinkedIn, it can be hard to know which plan will work best for you.